 Officials rescued two emaciated dogs and recovered the body of another.

 A 5-year-old female pit bull, Samara, was found emaciated inside a home on the 3900 block of M Street.
-The dog is now in the care of PSPCA's Shelter Hospital team.
+The dog is now in the care of the PSPCA.

 On the same block, a deceased female black and white pit bull type dog was found after a concerned citizen called the PSPCA Cruelty Hotline.